Students TrafficIndia's Trusted

 Quick answer

 MBBS admission in Russia is simpler than India private-college admission, but it is not a random seat-booking process.
-The real work is checking university fit, documents, visa timing, and India-return compliance before you pay.
+The real work is verifying university fit, documents, visa timing, and India-return compliance — and we handle this before any payment is made.

 For Indian students, the biggest practical filters are Class 12 PCB marks, a valid passport, clean documents, and NEET if you want the option to practise in India after graduation.